 What is a Flying Club?

-A flying club is usually a group of aviation enthusiasts that run an aircraft or a number of aircraft as a non-profit, members-only club.
+A flying club is usually a group of pilots & aviation enthusiasts that run an aircraft or a number of aircraft as a non-profit, members-only club.

-By pooling the membership fees the club is able to reduce the cost of flight and reduce or remove the responsibility of owning an aircraft, leaving you with more time to enjoy flying.
+By pooling membership fees, the club is able to reduce the cost of each flight hour and reduce or remove the responsibility of owning an aircraft.

 Most towns will have a local flying club and at the time of writing this AOPA (Aircraft Owners & Pilots Association) lists 1425 registered flying clubs across the US, so finding one near you should be a breeze.